-If you are unhappy with the way your claim has been dealt with (eg long delays or lost forms), you can contact Social Security Scotland.
-Their web page provides clear steps to follow or call 0800 182 2222 or write to PO Box 10304, Dundee, DD1 9FZ.
-You can also use the Text Relay Service: 18001 +0300 244 4000 if you have hearing difficulties or use the contactScotland app if you're a British Sign Language user.
+If you are unhappy with the way your claim has been dealt with (eg long delays or lost forms), you can contact Social Security Scotland: mygov.scot/complain-social-security-scotland/how-to-complain.
+Their web page provides clear steps to follow or you can call 0800 182 2222 or write to PO Box 10304, Dundee, DD1 9FZ.
+You can also use the Text Relay Service: 18001 +0300 244 4000 if you have hearing difficulties or use the contactScotland-app if you're a British Sign Language user.